 When you purchase an annuity, you typically make a lump sum payment instead of a series of small payments over the course of your career.
 Unlike the 401(k), which can gain and lose money when the stock market fluctuates, an annuity may give you guaranteed income.
 This guarantee comes with more fees.

 Ultimately, suitability is the most important consideration in any investment.
 If capital growth is a priority, fixed annuities are not going to be the most efficient solution.
 If limiting volatility is the priority, variable annuities are unlikely to be the most appropriate product, either.

 Retirees who have accumulated sufficient assets to generate ample cash flow from interest and dividends are often able to self-insure against longevity risk.
-People must consider all of the above features concerning their own needs and goals when assessing the merits of annuity products in their financial plans.
+When assessing the merits of annuity products and how they might fit into your financial plans, you’ll want to consider all of the above features with respect to your own needs and goals.

 This article has been updated with additional reporting since its original publication.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - CNBC.
 2023.
 "Annuity sales hit record in 2022 amid higher interest rates and fear."

 - Wisconsin Office of the Commissioner of Insurance.
 "Consumer's Guide to Understanding Annuities."